821869798/carton/README.en.md

 - Built with `Avalonia` and `.NET 10`
 - Non-Electron, non-Tauri, and non-web-tech desktop framework approach
-- One direct motivation is that many real-world apps built on those stacks can easily start at `200MB+` memory usage
+- One direct motivation is that many real-world apps built on those stacks can easily land at `200MB+` memory usage after startup
 - Includes `NativeAOT` publish scripts for faster startup and lower runtime overhead
 - Uses on-demand page loading and background page release/refresh control to reduce long-running resource usage